Table of Contents

 In an interview with Forbes Magazine, Michael describes how he spent time building 1000Memories, a Silicon Valley-based startup, where he also ended up working on a spreadsheet to assist his peers in setting up investment portfolios.

-The project helped spur the idea of the Wealthsimple platform in 2014, which boasts being able to work entirely on a smartphone.
+The project helped spur the idea of the Wealthsimple platform in 2014, which boasts of being able to work entirely on a smartphone.

 Michael points out that traditionally, large lump sums of investment are required to get access to quality advisors.